 For individuals who desire a comprehensive, adaptable PC, laptops are best.
 They can store more data locally and offer greater software support.
 Gamers love laptops as well.
 The top models produce slick, attractive graphics at high resolutions, and they give users access to a big library of PC games across many platforms.

-FAQs: Chromebook vs Windows Laptop
+FAQ: Chromebook vs Windows Laptop

 Q. Is A Chromebook better than a Windows computer?